Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 The Warranty as Insight Into Faucet Longevity

 A warranty is a good guide to a company's true opinion about the durability and longevity of its faucets.
+Inf fact, it is the first item we examine to form an initial impression of the life expectancy of a line of faucets.

 A warranty forces a company to pledge its dollars that its faucets will perform without failing.
-How long a company will risk its own money is a very good indicator of how long the company truly expects its faucets to last problem-free.
+How long a company will risk its own money is a very good indicator of how long the company truly expects its faucets to be problem-free.

-Compliance With Federal Warranty Law
+Compliance With U.S. Warranty Law

-In addition to their other problems, the warranties do not comply with the federal Warranty law and regulations.
+In addition to their other problems, the warranties do not comply with federal Warranty law and regulations.

 The Magnuson-Moss Warranty Act specifies the content and form of consumer product warranties.
 These warranties do not conform to the requirements.